isabella232/cf-networking-notes/policy.md

   ```

 ## Internal Policy API
-- GET `/app/:app_guid/whitelist`
+- GET `/app/:app_guid`

   *as the policy agent running on a diego cell, when a new app with `:app_guid` is created on my cell,
-    then I GET from this endpoint on the Policy Server that I will use to discriminate between packets on the wire*
+    then I GET a wire_id and a whitelist from this endpoint on the Policy Server, which I will pass on to the policy plugin running on my cell.
+I do not need to understand the semantic meaning of the bytes on the wire*

   Response:
   ```
   {
+    "wire_id": "a7e0cd35",
-    "allowed_wire_bytes": [
+    "allowed_wire_ids": [
       "a7e0cd35",
       "7578a0fa"
     ]